Real Estate Contract Options in My State

 • There’s a risk that the buyer will default on payments

-• The property will remain in your name for many years during term of contract
+• The property will remain in your name for many years during the term of the contract

-• The seller won’t receive all money until completion of contract
+• The seller won’t receive all the money until the completion of the contract

 • Negotiating and enforcing the contract will take more ongoing effort than would an outright sale